-School: School of Batch : 2019-24
+School: School of Batch : 2020-25

 Law 7

 Program: BBA

-LLE 8
+LLB 8

 Brai nch: Accounts Semester: I

 and Finance

 1 Course Code BBA 145

 2 Course Title Financial Accounting I

 3 Credits 4

 4 Contact Hours (L-T-P) 4-0-0

 Course Status Compulsory

-5 Course Objective This course is designed to acquaint the student with the framework within which accounting operates and the different stages of accounting process.
-To provide the student knowledge of the various components of the financial statements of a firm and enabling him to apply this knowledge to understand the annual report of a firm.
-Understand the concepts on consignment, hire purchase and branch accounting.
+5 Course 1.
+This course is designed to acquaint the student with the framework

+Objective within which accounting operates and the different stages of accounting process.

+2. To provide the student knowledge of the various components of the

+financial statements of a firm and enabling him to apply this knowledge to

+understand the annual report of a firm.

+3. Understand the concepts on consignment, hire purchase and branch accounting.

-6 Course Outcomes On completion of this module the student will be able to: 1. define the terms related to accounting and the accounting cycle.
-2. explain the financial transactions of a firm through the examination of relevant data.
+6 Course On completion of this module the student with On completion of this module the student will be able to:

+2. explain the financial transa relevant data.
+1. define the terms related to accounting and the accounting cycle.

 3. construct the accounting data of a firm using various quantitative inputs of a relevant period.

 4. analyse the effect of changes in these inputs on the financial position of a firm.

 7 Course Description This course enables the students to understand the fundamentals of Financial Accounting.
-The course introduces them to the basic concepts of bookkeeping and the language of business.
+The course introduces them to the basic concepts bookkeeping and the language of business.
 They learn to find out the outcome of a business and to interpret the same.

-8 Outline syllabus Unit 1 Theoretical Framework of Accounting А Meaning, need, scope, and functions of accounting.
-Book keeping vs. Accounting, Users of accounting information, Branches of accounting.
-Bases of accounting; cash basis and accrual basis В Basic accounting concepts and conventions: entity, money measurement, going concern, cost, realization, periodicity, consistency, prudence (Conservatism), materiality and full disclosures С An overview of Indian accounting standard (IndAS) and IFRS.
-Accounting Equation Unit 2 Mechanics of Accounting А Journalizing transactions: Rules of debit and credit, Journal entry В Ledger Posting, Subdivision of journal and Trial Balance С Rectification of errors, Capital and Revenue expenditure & receipts, Difference between capital expenditure and revenue expenditure Unit 3 Depreciation Accounting А Depreciation Accounting- meaning and objective of depreciation accounting, causes of depreciation В Methods of depreciation- Fixed installment method С Methods of depreciation- Diminishing balance method Unit 4 Final Accounts А Preparation of Trading account Profit and Loss Account С Preparation of Balance Sheet with adjustments.
+8 Outline syllabus Unit 1 Theoretical Framework of Accounting Meaning, need, scope, and functions of accounting.
+Book keeping vs. Accounting, Users of accounting information, Branches of account Bases of accounting; cash basis and accrual basis В Basic accounting concepts and conventions: entity, money measurement, going concern, cost, realization, periodicity, consistency, prudence (Conservatism), materiality and full disclosures An overview of Indian accounting standard (IndAS) and IFRS.
+Accounting Equation Unit 2 Mechanics of Accounting А Journalizing transactions: Rules of debit and credit, Journal entry В Ledger Posting, Subdivision of journal and Trial Balance С Rectification of errors, Capital and Revenue expenditure & receipts, Difference between capital expenditure and revenue expenditure Unit 3 Depreciation Accounting А Depreciation Accounting- meaning and objective of depreciation accounting, causes of depreciation В Methods of depreciation- Fixed installment method С Methods of depreciation- Diminishing balance method Unit 4 Final Accounts A Preparation of Trading account B Profit and Loss Account C Preparation of Balance Sheet with adjustments.
 Reserves and Provision.
-Unit 5 Specialized Accounts А Consignment: Features, Accounting treatment in the books of the consignor and consignee B Accounting for Hire Purchase Transactions: Journal entries accounts in the books of Hire Vendors and Hire purchaser, theoretical understanding of stock and debtors system C Accounting for Branches (Inland): Concept of depended theoretical understanding of stock and debtor's system, branch final accounts system and wholesale basis system.
-Independent branch- concept Mode of Theory examination Weightage CA MTE ETE Distribution 30% 20% 50%2, Text book/s 1.
+Unit 5 Specialized Accounts A Consignment: Features, Accounting treatment in the books of the consignor and consignee В Accounting for Hire Purchase Transactions: Journal entries and ledger accounts in the books of Hire Vendors and Hire purchaser, theoretical understanding of stock and debtors system С Accounting for Branches (Inland): Concept of depended branches; theoretical understanding of stock and debtor's system, branch final accounts system and wholesale basis system.
+Independent branch- concept Mode of Theory examination WeightageCAMTEETE Distribution 30% 20% 50%2, Text book/s 1.
 An Introduction to Accountancy, Maheshwari, S.N., Vikas Publication Other • Fundamentals of Accounting, V.P.
-Patti, Excel Books, New References Delhi Financial Accounting, R.S.Singhal, Anand Publication L Financial Accounting, K.S.Singnai, Anand Publication
+Patti, Excel Books, New References Delhi Financial Accounting, R.S.Singhal, Anand Publication Basic Accounting, RajniSofat&PreetiHiro, Eastern Economic L • Dasie Accounting, Rajinsorateerreetirmo, Eastern Economy

-· · · · · · · · · · · · · · · · · · ·

-٠ Basic Accounting, RajniSofat&PreetiHiro, Eastern Economy

-Edition

-٠ Financial Accounting, Dr. M. Shukla& Dr. S.P.
-Gupta,
+Edition Financial Accounting, Dr. M. Shukla& Dr. S.P.
+Gupta, SahityaBhawan Publication Accounting and Financial Analysis & Management, Agarwal&Agarwal, PragatiPrakashan, Meerut -- -- --

-SahityaBhawan Publication

-• Accounting and Financial Analysis & Management,

-Agarwal&Agarwal, PragatiPrakashan, Meerut